 I learned to get over my fear of touching raw meat very quickly (with the help of a housemate).

 One dinner I made a lot throughout college is easy steak fajitas.
 Sometimes chicken fajita salad or shrimp.

 My secret weapon to making a quick and easy dinner is having a jar of Homemade Fajita Seasoning ready to go in my pantry.

 If you have a well-stocked spice pantry, you don’t need to run out and buy a packet.
 You can easily make this affordable fajita seasoning recipe at home right now in 5 minutes.

 Fajitas are a Tex-Mex dish of grilled meat (usually steak or chicken), bell peppers, and onions served in a tortilla.

-Fajita seasoning is the spice mix used to flavor the meat, as you can see with my chicken fajita salad.
+Fajita seasoning refers to the spice mix used to flavor the meat.

 What is in fajita seasoning?

 Typically the ingredients for homemade fajita seasoning are:

 - Chili Powder – There will be a huge taste difference between dollar store chili powder and high quality chili powder.
 They also vary in spice level, so choose one you’re comfortable with.